hemachaitanya/Complete-Kubernetes/Notes.md

 Efficiently allocate CPU, memory, and other resources to containers.
 Configuration Management: Manage application configuration, secrets, and environment variables.
 ### Storage Orchestration:
-Handle persistent storage for stateful applications.
+- it Handle persistent storage for stateful applications.
 ### Container Clusters:
 Container orchestration platforms manage a cluster of machines (nodes) that run containers.
 These nodes can be physical servers, virtual machines, or cloud instances.